solutions-territoire/caoutsearch/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/fbe73db3fd8be9a10e12/maintainability)](https://codeclimate.com/github/mon-territoire/caoutsearch/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/fbe73db3fd8be9a10e12/test_coverage)](https://codeclimate.com/github/mon-territoire/caoutsearch/test_coverage)

 **!!
-Gem under development !!**
+Gem under development before public release !!**

-Yet another Elasticsearch integration for Ruby and/or Rails.
+Caoutsearch is a new Elasticsearch integration for Ruby and/or Rails.
-Caoutsearch provides a simple but powerful DSL to perform complex indexing and searching, while securely exposing search criteria to a public API.
+It provides a simple but powerful DSL to perform complex indexing and searching, while securely exposing search criteria to a public and chainable API, without overwhelming your models.

-If you don't have such complex scenarios, maybe you should look at other awesome gems such as [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails), [search_flip](https://github.com/mrkamel/search_flip) or [searchkick](https://github.com/ankane/searchkick) which will better suite your needs and were an important source of inspiration for this project.
+Caoutsearch only supports Elasticsearch 8.x right now.

-Caoutsearch supports Elasticsearch 8.x only.
+It is used in production in a robust application, updated and maintained for several years at [Mon Territoire](https://mon-territoire.fr).

-Elasticsearch client and API is provided by the [elasticsearch-ruby](https://github.com/elastic/elasticsearch-ruby) project.
+Caoutsearch was inspired by awesome gems such as [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) or [search_flip](https://github.com/mrkamel/search_flip).

-Caoutsearch is used in production in a robust application, updated and maintained for several years at [Mon Territoire](https://mon-territoire.fr).
+If you don't have scenarios as complex as those described in this documentation, they should better suite your needs.

 ## Table of Contents